cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/2-cosmjs-messages.md

 <HighlightBox type="best-practice">

-You should not consider these two functions as the only ones that your users of `CheckersSigningStargateClient` should ever use.
-Rather, see them as your demonstration as to how to build messages properly.
+You should not consider these two functions as the **only** ones that users of `CheckersSigningStargateClient` should ever use.
+Rather, see them as a demonstration regarding to how to build messages properly.

 </HighlightBox>